Composable Coresets for Constrained Determinant Maximization and Beyond: Abstract

 \section{Abstract}

-We study the task of determinant maximization under partition constraint, in the context of large data sets.
-Given a point set $V\subset \R^d$ that is partitioned into $s$ groups $V_1,\cdots, V_s$, and integers $k_1,...,k_s$ where $k=\sum_i k_i$, the goal is to pick $k_i$ points from group $i$ such that the overall determinant of the picked $k$ points is maximized.
-Determinant Maximization and its constrained variants have gained a lot of interest for modeling diversity, and have found applications in the context of fairness and data summarization.
+We study algorithms for construction of {\em composable coresets} for the task of {\em Determinant Maximization} under {\em partition constraint}.
+Given a point set $V\subset \R^d$ that is partitioned into $s$ groups $V_1,\cdots, V_s$, and integers $k_1,...,k_s$, where $k=\sum_i k_i$, the goal is to pick $k_i$ points from group $V_i$ such that the overall determinant of the picked $k$ points is maximized.
+Determinant Maximization and its constrained variants have gained a lot of interest for modeling diversity, and have found applications in the context of data summarization.

-We study the design of composable coresets for the constrained determinant maximization problem.
-Composable coresets are small subsets of the data that (approximately) preserve optimal solutions to optimization tasks and enable efficient solutions in several other large data models including the distributed and the streaming settings.
-In this work, we consider two regimes.
-For the case of $k>d$, we show a peeling algorithm that gives us a composable coreset of size $kd$ with an approximation factor of $d^{O(d)}$.
-We complement our results by showing that this approximation factor is tight.
-For the case of $k\leq d$, we show that a simple modification of the previous algorithms results in an optimal coreset verified by our lower bounds.
+When the cardinality $k$ of the selected set is greater than the dimension $d$, we show a peeling algorithm that gives us a composable coreset of size $kd$ with a provably optimal approximation factor of $d^{O(d)}.$ When $k\leq d$, we show a simple coreset construction with optimal size and approximation factor.
+As a further application of our technique, we get a composable coreset for determinant maximization under the more general laminar matroid constraints, and a composable coreset for unconstrained determinant maximization in a previously unresolved regime.

-Further, we extend the above results in two directions: In particular, first we extend the result to all strongly Rayleigh distributions, and several other experimental design problems.
-Second, we show coreset construction algorithms under the more general laminar matroid constraints.
-Moreover, our approach provides a generalization of the directional height lemma of [Indyk-Mahabadi-OveisGharan-Rezaei--ICML'19], and also the exchange inequality lemma of [Anari-Liu-OveisGharan-Vinzant-Vuong--STOC'21].
-Finally, as an application of our result, we improve the runtime of the algorithm for determinantal maximization under partition constraint in the recent work of [Anari-Vuong--COLT'22] from $O(n^{2^s} k^{2^s})$ to $ O(n \poly(k)),$ making it only linear in the number of points $n$.
+Our results generalize to all strongly Rayleigh distributions and to several other experimental design problems.
+As an application, we improve the runtime of the practical local-search based algorithm of [Anari-Vuong--COLT'22] for determinantal maximization under partition constraint from $O(n^{2^s}k^{2^s})$ to $O(n k^{2^s})$, making it only linear on the number of points $n$.